 Because of these convictions, you are likely to see the following components in a Sunday morning worship service at the King’s Church:

-We start with a call to worship.
-A passage from the Bible is read and we are exhorted to worship our great God, in spirit and truth.
+We start with the call to worship.
+A passage from the Bible is read and we are exhorted to worship our great Triune God, in spirit and truth.

 Then we enter a time of praise and worship as we come into God’s presence with singing, celebrating who He is and His amazing grace towards us in the gospel.
 Our music is contemporary in style as we sing both new songs as well as more familiar hymns.

 We then include a short time to welcome our first time guests and make announcements.

 We then take a few moments to greet one another as we prepare to listen to the word of God.

 Our worship continues as we hear a portion of the Bible read to us and then through preaching, its meaning and life application is made clear to us.
 We call this “expository preaching” and it constitutes the main part of our service.

 An expositional sermon takes the main point of a passage of Scripture and makes it the main point of the sermon, and applies it to life today.
 This is important because it is God’s Word that convicts, converts, builds up, and sanctifies God’s people.

 Though on occasions a sermon can be topical (given to a particular Biblical subject or theme) we believe a normal, healthy diet for the Church comes by teaching verse by verse through entire books of the Bible.
 This is also a great aid in making God’s agenda rule the church, rather than the preacher’s.

 Our worship continues as we give in the offering to honor God and support the work of the local church as well as mission projects locally and around the world.